Guillaume Brahimi: Television

-Brahimi has been an in-house chef on the Australian version of Iron Chef on Channel Seven, specialising on French cooking.
-He has also been featured as one of the presenters of French Food Safari alongside Maeve O'Meara on the SBS Australia Network, and he has appeared as a guest on both MasterChef Australia and Junior MasterChef Australia.
-In the fourth series of MasterChef Australia in 2012 the last six contestants worked under him for one day at his restaurant Guillaume at Bennelong, cooking a meal for sixty people as part of the competition.
+Brahimi has been an in-house chef on the Australian version of Iron Chef on Channel Seven, specialising in French cooking.
+He has also been featured as one of the presenters of French Food Safari alongside Maeve O'Meara on the SBS Australia Network, and has appeared as a guest on both MasterChef Australia and Junior MasterChef Australia.
+In the fourth series of MasterChef Australia in 2012, the last six contestants worked under him for one day at his restaurant Guillaume at Bennelong, cooking a meal for 60 people as part of the competition.

 In 2020, Brahimi took over from Gabriel Gaté as host of a French gastronomy show during the broadcast of the Tour de France on SBS, renamed from Taste Le Tour to Plat du Tour.
 Brahimi's show is different in that he explores local Australian produce alongside French fare related to the town of each stage location, whereas Gaté would physically visit each stage location to explore local food and wine.

 Charity work

 Brahimi is a supporter of the Bestest Foundation and its Gala Dinner.
 Bestest raises funds for children who fall outside the standard boundaries of the larger established charities and helps get these children support to battle an illness, obtain equipment for disabilities, gain access to education or provide urgent assistance to children at risk.
-100% of all funds raised goes directly to children in need.
-In 2008 over 50 chefs from Australia's best restaurants participated with teams from Matt Moran (Aria), Neil Perry (Rockpool), Philip Johnson (E'cco), Shannon Bennet (Vue de Monde) and Scott Hallsworth (Nobu).
+All funds raised go directly to children in need.
+In 2008, more than 50 chefs from Australia's best restaurants participated with teams from Matt Moran (Aria), Neil Perry (Rockpool), Philip Johnson (E'cco), Shannon Bennett (Vue de Monde) and Scott Hallsworth (Nobu).